d-shap/conditional-values/README.md

 Then less specific `ValueSet` objects are removed.
 The `ValueSet` object is less specific then another one if another object has all of the conditions this object has, and some more additional conditions.
+And, according to the first step, both objects match a 'ConditionSet' object.

 Then values of remaining `ValueSet` objects are joined and returned as a lookup result.